dcunhrya/MBMU-eval/documentation/adding_model.md

 # Model Support
 Each model specific instructions shown below
 ## Models Added
-All models shown in models.yaml to see how to call it in cli
+All models shown in models.yaml or `documentation/run_models.md` to see how to call it in cli
 - LLava-Med
 - Med_Gemma
 - Med-Flamingo (need sharding)